Representations and Warranties Insurance in Latin American M&A: A Long-Awaited Alternative in the Face of Current Challenges

-In a highly competitive auction, the seller may indicate to the bidders that it will be providing no indemnity or very limited indemnity, and encourage them to use RWI as the sole source of recovery.
-Moreover, in that type of auction (especially in jurisdictions where availability of RWI is not clear or where there is uncertainty that it would be available at reasonable cost), the seller is generally well-advised to engage a broker early in the process to confirm availability of RWI for the transaction, and pre-package a buy-side RWI policy that would be presented to bidders along with other transaction materials (typically during Phase II of the auction).
-Bidders should bear in mind that they are not required to engage the broker that has worked with the seller in pre-packaging the RWI policy or to purchase the RWI policy from any of the seller’s proposed carriers.
+In a highly competitive auction, the seller may indicate to the bidders that it will be providing no indemnity or very limited indemnity and will encourage them to use RWI as the sole source of recovery.
+Moreover, in that type of auction (especially in jurisdictions where availability of RWI is not clear or where there is uncertainty that it would be available at reasonable cost), the seller is generally well advised to engage a broker early in the process to confirm availability of RWI for the transaction.
+Sellers may also seek to pre-package a buy-side RWI policy that would be presented to bidders along with other transaction materials (typically during Phase II of the auction), which not every carrier may be willing to do in every deal (particularly US carriers) and should be expected to be subject to confirmation of the identity of buyer and the final terms and conditions of the deal.
+Bidders should bear in mind that they are not required to engage the broker that has worked with the seller in confirming availability of RWI or pre-packaging the RWI policy or to purchase the RWI policy from any of the seller’s proposed carriers.
 Bidders can, of course, engage a different broker to survey the market and confirm whether better terms (including better coverage or more efficient costs) can be independently obtained.
-The merits of going down this route should be carefully assessed, considering, among other things, (1) time constraints; (2) RWI market depth and likelihood that other brokers and carriers may offer better terms for the particular transaction; and (3) the competitiveness of the auction, including whether the bidder may put itself at a disadvantage compared to other bidders that may go with the pre-packaged broker, carrier and policy, especially if recourse against the seller in lieu of RWI coverage is on the table, because the seller will need to educate itself on the terms and reliability of the bidder’s proposed policy and carrier.
+The merits of going down this route should be carefully assessed, considering, among other things, (1) time constraints; (2) RWI market depth and likelihood that other brokers and carriers may offer better terms for the particular transaction; and (3) the competitiveness of the auction, including whether the bidder may put itself at a disadvantage compared to other bidders that may go with the pre-packaged broker, carrier and policy, as applicable, especially if recourse against the seller in lieu of RWI coverage is on the table, because the seller will need to educate itself on the terms and reliability of the bidder’s proposed policy and carrier.

 The claim process is typically kicked off by the delivery of an initial claim notice by the insured party, followed by the insured party’s assessment of the breach and incurred loss.
 Thereafter, the insurer and the insured party will discuss an investigation plan, often including a preliminary investigation by the insurer, followed by information and document requests.
 Finally, the insurer will issue a coverage position and negotiations will take place, as needed.
 The majority of claims are resolved within one year, with approximately a quarter of the claims being resolved within six months.
 Claims issued with respect to assets in Latin America may take longer, due to expected reduced familiarity of the carriers with the underlying jurisdictions compared to the US.
 The insured party is often encouraged to be forthcoming with relevant information required to assess the breach of R&W and the loss incurred, relative to the level of information that it would otherwise share with the seller in connection with an indemnity claim.
 The amount of time it will take to resolve the claim will depend to a great extent on information flow, in addition to the complexity of the claim.

-There are several factors that may impact the RWI carriers’ appetite to issue a RWI policy and the cost thereof.
-Considering the limited offerings of RWI alternatives in the Latin American M&A space, sellers and buyers should seek to structure the deal around such factors to increase the likelihood that RWI may be obtained and reduce the cost at which it may become available.
-Such factors include, among other things:
+There are several factors that may impact the RWI carriers’ appetite to issue an RWI policy and the cost thereof.
+Considering the limited offerings of RWI alternatives in the Latin American M&A space, sellers and buyers should seek to structure the deal around these factors to increase the likelihood that RWI may be obtained and reduce the cost at which it may become available.
+These factors include:

 - a well-regarded ultimate beneficial owner of the insured party;